Martin Špegelj: Early life

 Martin Spegelj was born 11 November 1927 in Stari Gradac, Pitomača.
 He was a partisan soldier during World War II.
 Eventually, he rose to become General of the 5th Yugoslav Army (JNA) Army District based in Zagreb, Croatia.

-After the first free elections in Croatia, he was second Defence Minister. Špegelj was one of the few in the top leadership of Croatia who saw the impending war as unavoidable.
-Together with the Slovenian command, Špegelj formulated a joint defence plan in case either country was attacked by the JNA.
-At the same time he was smuggling weapons into Yugoslavia, arming paramilitary troops and organizing them for attacks on legitimate JNA forces.
+After the first free elections in Croatia in 1990, he became second Defence Minister.
+Afterwards he served as head of the Croatian National Guard (ZNG).

 Špegelj Tapes

 At the onset of the war in Croatia in mid 1990, the Croatian Serbs orchestrated an armed rebellion (known as the Log Revolution), refusing to accept Croatian government authority.
 As they were supported by the JNA (first covertly, then openly), Croatian forces were poorly armed, so Špegelj undertook a campaign of acquiring arms through the black market community, importing weapons from former Warsaw Pact countries like Hungary and Romania.

 He was caught on tape in October 1990 talking to an assistant who was actually an undercover KOS operative.
 At the time, war in Croatia had not started yet.
 In the conversations, Špegelj talks of arming Croatians in preparation for secession of Croatia and the impending civil war.

 The so-called Špegelj tapes were turned into a documentary film by Zastava military film center and aired in January 1991 to the larger Yugoslav public.
 They were made public in order to bolster the attack of the Belgrade government against the newly elected Croatian government.

 The Croatian leadership, including the main "actors" themselves, initially quickly dismissed the tapes as fake, claiming that the presumably innocuous videotaped conversations were subsequently dubbed.
 Their authenticity, however, was later confirmed by Stipe Mesić, the president of Croatia, who was one of the first on the Croatian side to admit that the tapes were authentic, although he claimed some of the sentences were taken out of context.

 The JNA leadership in Belgrade wanted Špegelj to face trial for treason for this.
 As a result of the affair, and to calm tensions, Tuđman dismissed him from his post.
 Fearing for his life, Špegelj fled to Austria, where he remained for several months.